z4kn4fein/stashbox/README.md

 > The configuration above indicates that Stashbox will inject the pre-evaluated *Icingdeath* object as Drizzt's right-hand weapon and the other one will be resolved through the standard registration.

 ##Lifetime
-Stashbox supports the lifetime management of the registrations, which means you can customize the way how Stashbox will manage the lifetime of your services.
+Stashbox supports the lifetime management of service registrations, which means you can customize the way how Stashbox will manage the lifetime of your services.
 ###Transient lifetime
-If you registers your service with transient lifetime, Stashbox will always create a new instance from it during resolution.
+If you register your service with transient lifetime, Stashbox will always create a new instance from it.
 ```c#
 container.PrepareType<IDrow, Drizzt>().WithLifetime(new TransientLifeTime()).Register();
 ```
-> Stashbox will use Transient lifetime by default if you don't specify any lifetime.
+> If you don't specify any lifetime manager, Stashbox will use TransientLifeTime by default.

 ###Singleton lifetime
-If you registers your service with singleton lifetime, Stashbox will create an instance first from the requested service at the first resolution and stores it for the further requests.
+If you register your service with singleton lifetime, Stashbox will create an instance from the requested service at the first resolution and stores it for the further requests.
 ```c#
 container.PrepareType<IDrow, Drizzt>().WithLifetime(new SingletonLifeTime()).Register();
 ```